startreedata/startree-grafana-pinot-datasource/src/README.md

 The builder helps you build a time series query for Pinot.
 The Table, Time Column, and Metric Column fields are required.
-The query results are formated for the time series panel in Grafana.
+The query results are formatted for the time series panel in Grafana.

 ### Code Editor